Richard

 While Richard Bland has been enjoying recent success on the golf course, the health of his elder brother Heath has never been far from his mind.

-Heath Bland was diagnosed with bowel cancer at the start of 2023 but thankfully now appears to be winning his fight.
+Heath Bland was diagnosed with bowel cancer at the start of 2023.

 “But if they keep a really close eye on him, if anything does happen it will be caught early enough.